ibmdb/node-ibm_db/APIDocumentation.md

 ## <a name="PoolAPIs"></a>Connection Pooling APIs

-node-ibm_db reuses node-odbc pool.
+node-ibm_db reuses its own connection pooling mechanism.
-The node-odbc `Pool` is a rudimentary connection pool which will attempt to have database connections ready and waiting for you when you call the `open` method.
+The ibm_db `Pool` is a rudimentary connection pool which will attempt to have database connections ready and waiting for you when you call the `open` method.

 If you use a `Pool` instance, any connection that you close will get added to